goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 <!--endCode-->

 Good.
-This is what `check` property actually is for.
+This is what `check` property is for.
 It tells Zaruba how to check your service readiness.

-Any task with `start` and `check` property will be considered as `long running service`, while every tasks without `check` property are considered as `simple command`.
+In Zaruba, any task with `start` and `check` properties are treated as `long running service`.

-Please also take note that sometime a task might have `check` property eventhough it is not explicitly written.
+Some task might have `check` property eventhough it is not explicitly written.
 This is especially true if you [extend/inherit](extend-task.md) your task from another task.

 > 💡 __TIPS:__  You might wonder why the server log doesn't show up unless you terminate it with `ctrl + c`.
 This is happened because of python buffering mechanism.
 To turn off this feature, you can set `PYTHONUNBUFFERED` to `1`. (i.e: by using this as start command, `start: [bash, -c, 'sleep 10 && export PYTHONUNBUFFERED=1 && python -m http.server 8080']`)

 ## Higher Level Approach

-The previous approach looks good.
-But in most cases, you will most likely see this instead:
+The previous approach works well.
+But in most cases, you will likely see this instead:

 ```yaml
 tasks: